kamilmazurek/hexagonal-architecture-template/README.md

 List of available actuator-related endpoints can be found using `/actuator` endpoint.
 This list can be changed by modifying `management.endpoints.web.exposure.include` property in [application.yaml](src/main/resources/application.yaml).
-For example, if there is a need for `beans` endpoint, then it can be enabled by adding `beans` to `management.endpoints.web.exposure.include` list, like this:
+For example, if there is a need for `beans` endpoint, then it can be enabled by adding `beans` to `management.endpoints.web.exposure.include` list, for example like this:
 ```yaml
 management:
   endpoints: